-Every town meeting shall be notified by posting attested copies of the warrant calling the same at the Town Hall, Library and in a public place in each precinct in Winchendon at least seven days before the Annual Town Meeting and at least fourteen days before a Special Town Meeting, and by publication of the same in a newspaper of general circulation in the Town, or by delivery of said warrant by mail, postage prepaid, to each household in the Town owned or occupied by a registered voter of the Town.
-Immediately upon the posting of the warrant, copies_shall be provided to citizens on request and the warrant shall be posted on any Town electronic bulletin board.
-(Approved February 7, 1922)(Amended June 14, 1999)
+Every Town Meeting shall be notified by posting attested copies of the warrant calling the same at the Town Hall, Library and in a public place in each precinct in Winchendon at least seven days before the Annual Town Meeting and at least fourteen days before a Special Town Meeting. and by publication of the same in a newspaper of general circulation in the Town, or by delivery of said warrant by mail, postage prepaid, to each household in the Town owned or occupied by a registered voter of the Town.
+A postcard with information on how and where a copy of the warrant can be obtained and where it can be viewed (electronically and/or in person) shall be mailed to each household owned of occupied by a registered voter of the Town.
+Immediately upon the posting of the warrant, copies, shall be provided to citizens on request and the warrant shall be posted on any Town electronic bulletin board and on the Town website.
+(ApprovedFebruary 7, 1922)(Amended June 14, 1999 and May 17, 2021)